 Researchers recently obtained new results on dielectronic recombination precision spectroscopy.
-Electron-ion recombination is one of the most important collision reactions in the plasma environment.
+One of the most important collision reactions in the plasma environment is electron-ion recombination.

-Precise electron-ion recombination rate coefficients are the most basic input parameters for astrophysical and fusion plasma modeling.
-The radiation lines in the dielectronic recombination (DR) process can be used as an effective probe for the electron temperature and density diagnostic in plasmas.
+The most fundamental input parameters for astrophysical and fusion plasma modeling are precise electron-ion recombination rate coefficients.
+The radiation lines produced by the dielectronic recombination (DR) process can be used as an effective probe for electron temperature and density diagnostic in plasmas.

-The heavy-ion storage ring combined with the electron-cooler device provides a unique experimental platform for the dielectronic recombination precision spectroscopy experimental research of highly charged ions.
-Usually, the storage ring DR experiments have extremely high energy resolution, and the relative energy between the electron and ion beams can be precisely detuned in a very broad energy range, which provides the only method to measure the low energy DR processes, especially for the DR resonances near the ionization threshold.
+In conjunction with the electron-cooler device, the heavy-ion storage ring provides a unique experimental platform for highly charged ion dielectronic recombination precision spectroscopy research.
+Storage ring DR experiments typically have extremely high energy resolution.
+The relative energy between the electron and ion beams can be precisely detuned over a broad energy range.
+This provides the only method to measure low-energy DR processes, particularly near the ionization threshold.